ArNeo-VR/EDVA/README.md

 - [ED Engineer](https://github.com/msarilar/EDEngineer) ([releases](https://github.com/msarilar/EDEngineer/releases)) [EDEngineer is a basic app I've written to track materials, data and cargo acquired in Elite Dangerous.
 That way, we can also track progress of blueprints available from the Engineers.]
 - [ED Discovery](https://github.com/EDDiscovery/EDDiscovery) ([releases](https://github.com/EDDiscovery/EDDiscovery/releases)) [EDDiscovery is a captain's log and 2D/3D map for Elite Dangerous players.]
 - [ED PlanetBearing](https://github.com/Uriei/EDPlanetBearing) ([releases](https://github.com/Uriei/EDPlanetBearing/releases)) [Calculate the heading you need to follow to reach an specific point giving its coordinates on a planet in Elite Dangerous.]
+- [NIRCMD](https://www.nirsoft.net/utils/nircmd.html) [NirCmd is a small command-line utility that allows you to do some useful tasks without displaying any user interface.]
 - []() ([releases](/releases))

 # Setup using the profile